Roscoe Rest Area

 Yes, Roscoe Catskills Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Roscoe Catskills Swimming Holes is a varies - see below on Varies - see below located in NY, near LIBERTY.
+Roscoe Catskills Swimming Holes is a varies - see below on Varies - See Below located in New York, near Liberty.
 Find directions and safety tips for the unofficial Roscoe Catskills swimming holes near Liberty and Livingston Manor, NY.
 Natural pools with varying depths.

 The best time to visit Roscoe Catskills Swimming Holes is Summer is ideal for swimming, with warm temperatures and lush greenery.
-Autumn offers stunning foliage views, while spring brings robust water flow from snowmelt..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+Autumn offers striking foliage views, while spring brings robust water flow from snowmelt.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 Roscoe is known as Trout Town USA, famous for its fly-fishing heritage.
 The area celebrates outdoor recreation and connection to nature, forming an integral part of Catskills culture.

-Capture stunning creek reflections, textured rock formations, and wildlife.
+Capture striking creek reflections, textured rock formations, and wildlife.
 The old bridge abutment offers a historical focal point for landscape photography.

 Follow Leave No Trace principles—pack out trash, respect wildlife, and avoid damaging plants or rocks to preserve the area’s natural beauty.